torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20170626###

+<a id="back-to-buildbot">Back to the Buildbot</a> by gman999

+Christian S.'s [Tor BSD Buildbot](https://buildbot.pixelminers.net/) needs attention again.
+His Buildbot is a vital tool for Tor core developers to test the Tor development branch on various BSD versions and hardware platforms.

+The new 0.9.5 Buildbot software includes a number of noteworthy changes.

+First, the new site requires JavaScript enabled to view the site.
+Also, it is now necessary to make sure that Christian has the hostname and password for each individual Buildbot worker.
+He can be contacted through the [Tor-BSD](http://lists.nycbug.org/mailman/admin/tor-bsd).

+There are only two active Buildbot workers at this moment, NYCBUG0 and NYCBUG2.
+Time to get to update the BSD buildbot workers back online.

 ###20170415###